OdinsHat/AWIN-Feeder-Wordpress-Plugin/README.md

 Forks, issues, bugs, etc are welcomed though I'll be doing my fair share of tidying up too - see todo below.

-**I strongly advice against installing this yourself yet.
-Although I have it working on a couple of Wordpress blogs it is highly unstable, unfinished.**
+**I strongly advise against installing this yourself yet.
+Although I have it working on a couple of Wordpress blogs it is highly unstable and unfinished.**

 Features
 --------